top of page

 degrees and measuring movment.png

-We found that using degrees was the most intuitive metric for users, offering a universal and straightforward way to track and communicate progress.
-Additionally, degrees served as the standard metric for the R&D team to configure the HExo device effectively.
+Using degrees was the most intuitive metric for users, offering a universal and straightforward way to track and communicate progress.
+It was also the metric for the R&D team to configure the HExo device.

-To enhance this further, we introduced the HExo Buddy—an interactive visual aid that mirrors the patient’s movements, visually representing degrees of flexion and extension in real-time.
+To enhance this further, we introduced the HExo Buddy—an interactive visual aid that mirrors the patient’s movements in real-time.

-To use the device, it must first be configured to the patient’s Range of Motion (R.O.M) during the setup process, which involves multiple steps.
+To use the device, it must first be configured to the patient’s Range of Motion (R.O.M) during the setup process, involving many steps.
+This can be done with safely by their healthcare professionals.

 old calibration 1.png